mui/base-ui/docs/data/base/components/number-field/number-field.md

 ### Wheel scrubbing

 To allow the input to be scrubbed using the mouse wheel, add the `allowWheelScrub` prop.
+The input must be focused and the pointer must be hovering over it.

 {{"demo": "UnstyledNumberFieldWheelScrub.js"}}